elementor/elementor/docs/core/common/assets/js/api/core/hooks.md

         }
         ```
   * Hook conventions
-    - The hook file name should describe what it does and which group he takes part.
-For example if the hook is part of navigator mechanism and the hook toggle the navigator it could be called:
+    - The hook file name should describe what it does and where it takes place.
+For example, if the hook is a part of the navigator mechanism and it toggles the navigator, it could be called:
     `navigator-toggle-state`.
     ```javascript class:"lineNo"
     1 // {FILE_PATH}/{FILE_NAME} - This is line should be deleted - just for the exmaple.